PipedreamHQ/docs/docs/notebook/sources/README.md

 We default to generating HTTPS URLs in the UI for security, but will accept HTTP requests against the same endpoint URL.

-Moreover, you can send data to any path on this host, with any query string parameters.
-We'll display the path in the [Inspector](/notebook/inspector/), and you can access the full URL in [`$event`](/notebook/dollar-event/) if you'd like to write code that interprets requests with different URLs differently.
+You can send data to any path on this host, with any query string parameters.

 You can find all of the HTTP request metadata associated with your event in the `event` object.
 Some common properties, like method, headers, URL and body, are included as top-level keys.